-At SUNY Cortland, all continuing, new and visiting students may use the complete online course schedule to look up classes as you plan for your upcoming registration.
-This online "Real Time" access will enable you to select from a variety of searchable features when looking for courses.
-After selecting the semester or term you are planning to register for, you may search by course prefix, course number, course attribute, course status, and course title.
-Refer to the topics below for additional course related information.
+At SUNY Cortland all continuing, new and visiting students may use the online course schedule to search for classes as you plan for registration.
+The online schedule gives you the ability to use a variety of search features and filters when looking for courses.
+After selecting the semester you are interested in, you may search by course prefix, course number, course attribute, course status, and course title.

 Visiting and Cross-Registering Students

 Are you a non-matriculated student (visiting student) attempting to register?
 Please access our alternate registration page for registration instructions.
 Do not hesitate to contact the Registrar's Office if you have any questions about visitor registration or cross-registration.

 Students who have been re-admitted to SUNY Cortland should contact their Associate Dean for re-admission information, and their academic advisor for class planning and program advising.

 Time Tickets and PINS

 All students are assigned time tickets based on credit hours.
 Only undergraduate students will be assigned a PIN, which will be required to access course registration during the pre-registration period.
 Undergraduate students must visit with their academic advisor to receive registration guidance, and to receive the PIN.
 (Note: A PIN is not required during the drop/add period.)

 Winter and Spring 2016 web registration opens on November 4.
 Winter tickets close Thursday, November 19 (4pm) for all students, and Spring tickets close Friday, December 18 (4pm) for all students.
 The Spring 2016 registration time tickets are below:

 The following information and vocabulary is provided to be a helpful aid when performing online registration.
 Additional registration guidance, FAQs and information is published on the Advisement and Transition site as well.